fepegar/highresnet/README.rst

 `PyTorch Hub <https://pytorch.org/hub>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using `pytorch>=1.1.0`, you can import the model directly from this repository using
-`PyTorch Hub <https://pytorch.org/hub>`_.
+You can import the model directly from this repository using the `PyTorch Hub <https://pytorch.org/hub>`_.

 .. code-block:: python